tina4stack/tina4-php/readme.md

 #### Hello World ####

-- Create an api folder to store your end point code
+- Create an api folder to store your end point code in your project folder.
-- Define the folder for Tina4 to use as an include path in your index.php
+- Define the folder for Tina4 to use as an include path in your index.php, we've added some more folders for future use.
     ```php
-    define("TINA4_INCLUDE_LOCATIONS"  , ["app","objects"]);
+    define("TINA4_INCLUDE_LOCATIONS"  , ["api","app","objects"]);
     ```

 - Create a helloWorld.php file in the api folder, you can call the file any name and you can add as many files here as you want, the idea is to group your API end points logically.